Social Icons

 Directed by Francis Ford Coppola

-This will stand out as the best Vietnam films that there is, its explicit description of war and its vast effect on the mind of those who are engaged in it are well shown.
-The movie is exactly the meaning of the Neville Chamberlainquote “In war, whichever side may call itself the victor, there are no winners, but all are losers.”
+This film stands out as one of the best Vietnam war movies.
+Its explicit portrayal of war and its profound effect on the minds of those involved is powerfully depicted.
+The movie perfectly captures the meaning of Neville Chamberlain's quote: "In war, whichever side may call itself the victor, there are no winners, but all are losers."

-Apocalypse Now is a 1979 epic war film set during the Vietnam War, its story revolves around two characters U.S. Army special operations officer Captain Benjamin L. Willard (Martin Sheen) and U.S. Army Special Forces Colonel Walter E. Kurtz (Marlon Brando).
+Apocalypse Now (1979) is an epic war film set during the Vietnam War.
+The story revolves around two main characters: U.S. Army special operations officer Captain Benjamin L. Willard (Martin Sheen) and U.S. Army Special Forces Colonel Walter E. Kurtz (Marlon Brando).

-Willard’s journey led him to Kurtz who is worshipped by the locals and he sits high as a king among them.
+Willard’s journey ultimately leads him to Kurtz, who is revered by the locals and has risen to a god-like status among them.

-If you are not a fan of animal cruelty the movie's ending is not for you, even I that I can’t seem to care less about animal cruelty was moved by the ritual of the local Ifugao tribe, the ritual involves the butchering of a water buffalo in such a cruel manner.
+If you're not a fan of animal cruelty, the movie's ending may not be for you.
+Even someone like me, who isn’t particularly sensitive to animal cruelty, was moved by the ritual performed by the local Ifugao tribe.
+The ritual involves the brutal butchering of a water buffalo in a cruel manner.

 0 comments: